Price Elasticity: What It Is & How to Calculate It

 2. Relatively Inelastic Demand

-If the percent change for demand is less than the percent change of the product’s price.
+If the percent change in demand is less than the percent change of the product’s price, the result is relatively inelastic demand.
 Necessary goods and services that people would be willing to pay more for have relatively elastic demand — in most cases.

-This often includes goods or resources with no close substitutes like electricity — a near-essential resource without any viable alternative.
-Losing access to it would have massive implications on your daily life, and you'd have nowhere else to turn when that happened.
+This often includes goods or resources with no close substitutes, like gasoline which is a requirement for you to drive your vehicle.
+Losing access to it would have massive implications on your daily life.

-For the most part, people would be willing to cover any price increases to keep their power on.
-That said, electricity isn't as critical as a life-saving drug, so some people would be willing to go without it if the price were too steep — making demand for it relatively inelastic.
+For the most part, people are willing to pay price increases and keep their cars fueled up.
+That said, however, gas isn't as critical as a life-saving drug, so some people would be willing to make the switch to taking the bus or riding their bike (if possible).
+This means demand for it is relatively inelastic.

 3. Unit Elastic Demand

-If the change in demand for a product or service yields a proportional change in price — meaning a price raise of X% leads to an X% decrease in demand — the offering in question has unit elastic demand.
+If the change in demand for a product or service yields a proportional change in price — meaning a price raise of X% leads to an X% decrease in demand — it unit elastic demand.

 This type of price elasticity of demand is purely hypothetical.
 There are no actual examples of unit elastic demand in practice.
 Demand is never completely linear.
-Though there is obviously a direct relationship between price and demand, that relationship is never squarely one-to-one.
+Though there is a direct relationship between price and demand, that relationship is never exactly one-to-one.

 Free Sales Pricing Strategy Calculator